astigkorn-ops/Mobile2027/README.md

 ## Features

 - Offline-first PWA with service worker and caching
-- Authentication context (client-side)
+- Supabase authentication with cloud sync
 - Typhoon Dashboard and History pages
 - Interactive Map with geolocation hook
 - Geotag Camera for location-tagged photos
 - Emergency hotline numbers and disaster guidelines
-- Report Incident with offline queueing
+- Report Incident with cloud storage
+- Emergency Plan with cross-device sync
 - Admin setup and dashboard
 - Consistent UI built with a component library (shadcn/ui style)
 - Toast notifications and offline indicator